StergachisLab/IsoSeq_smk/README.md

 # MAS-Seq processing pipeline

-This is a pipeline designed to process MAS-Seq data PacBio.
+This is a pipeline designed to process MAS-Seq data from PacBio.
+The pipeline allows to combine different samples (PS0001, PS0002) within a condition (treated/untreated) per individual.
+Multiple individuals can be defined for a combined analysis.

+The pipeline takes flnc.bam files as input.
+We haplotag this flnc bam individually.
+Ideally, a phased vcf should be provided, but if no phased vcf is available, an artificial HP:i:0 tag will be assigned to the annotations.

 ## Usage